 You can find a huge feature on The Beatles’ legendary unreleased electronic track Carnival Of Light in Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Chris also appears in The Best Of Looks Unfamiliar alongside Bob Fischer, Gillian Kirby, Paul Putner, Michael Livesley, Andy Lewis, and Tim on Round The Archives talking to Lisa Parker and Andrew Trowbridge about Chigley, which you can find here.
+Chris also appears in The Best Of Looks Unfamiliar alongside Bob Fischer, Gillian Kirby, Paul Putner, Andy Lewis, and Tim on Round The Archives talking to Lisa Parker and Andrew Trowbridge about Chigley, which you can find here.

 © Tim Worthington.